 PDF is a better choice for documents that need to maintain a specific layout, such as contracts or forms, while DOCX is better for documents that need to be edited and formatted, such as reports or essays.

 DOCX files, on the other hand, are primarily associated with Microsoft Word.
 While they can be opened and viewed on other devices, they may not retain their original formatting and may require the use of a compatible word processor in order to be edited.
-Apart from MS Word, other word processors, such as an open-source office suite LibreOffice Writer or OpenOffice can be used for editing .docx files.
+Apart from MS Word, other word processors, such as the open-source office suites LibreOffice Writer or OpenOffice can be used for editing .docx files.
 Google Docs or Microsoft Word Online can also be used to make necessary changes in Word documents.

-File Security
+File security

 Both formats come with security tools that protect content and restrict access to specific users.
 PDF and DOCX formats initially enable the following security features: password protection, digital signatures, watermarks, and limitations on copying and printing.